DORISSLEE/essays/2023-ALA-Poster/README.md

 <br>
 **Research Participants**

-Aged 18-45, in reacting to the receiving of blessing images from the elder friends and relatives.
+Aged 18-45 adult, in reacting to the receiving of blessing images from the elder friends and relatives.

 <br>
 **Background of Respondents **